publiccodenet/about/activities/events/process-contacts.md

 ## Share knowledge internally

-If some of the persons you met also are interesting to other staff members, brief them about your meeting and introduce each other in a medium that makes sense for the contact.
+If a person you met would be interesting to other staff members, brief them about your meeting and introduce each other in a medium that makes sense for the contact.